1.1 Scope

 - the same cooling coil height

-- fins that are made from the same material, with the same surface and spacing between adjacent fins
+- fins that are made from the same material, with the same surface geometry and spacing

 - pipes that are the same shape (e.g. internally smooth or rifled), and of the same material and pattern.